-The C. Graydon & Mary E. Rogers Faculty Fellowship was established in 2009 by C. Graydon and Mary E. Rogers, both members of Bucknell's Class of 1951.
-Grants from this fund are awarded to attract and retain superior faculty by supporting their research, teaching and professional academic development.
+The C. Graydon & Mary E. Rogers University Professorship was established in 2009 by C. Graydon and Mary E. Rogers, both members of Bucknell's Class of 1951.
+Grants from this fund are awarded to attract and retain superior new faculty by supporting their research, teaching and professional academic development.
+Those selected to hold this professorship will be appointed for five-year terms and charged to lead students through teaching, personal and directed student scholarship, and collaboration with faculty peers and students.